drashley/HGSVC_paper/README.md

 Prediction of recombination hotspots,
 Haplotype assembly

-This R-package is currently under development!!!
+This R-package is currently under development!